Polyanyanwu/poly-booking-api/README.md

 ```
 Response is given as list of all created records.
 Validation is done and error messages are displayed where appropriate.

+## **Technologies Used**

+  The main technologies used are:

+  1. Python3 (3.9.14)
+  2. HTML (used to display the pages - Django templates make use of HTML)
+  3. Jinja template language
+  4. CSS (used in styling some of the HTML)
+  5. Javascript

+### **Frameworks and Libraries**

+- Django framework, which is a very powerful open source project.
+The documentation of Django is on the [Official Django Site](https://www.djangoproject.com/).
+- [Django Allauth Package](https://django-allauth.readthedocs.io/en/latest/installation.html) was used for the user signup, password management and related functionality.
+- [Bootstrap V5.1](https://getbootstrap.com/docs/5.1/getting-started/introduction/) was used in styling and positioning the HTML elements on the pages.
+- [jQuery 3.6](https://jquery.com/) for rendering the modal confirmation of actions on the application and the checkout page.
+- [Font Awesome -V 5.15.3](https://fontawesome.com/) was used to deliver the icons in the pages.
+- [Cloudinary Storage](https://cloudinary.com/) was used in rendering static files on the website.
+- [Django Crispy Forms)(https://django-crispy-forms.readthedocs.io/en/latest/) was helpful to display some of the forms on the pages.
+- [Dj-database-url](https://pypi.org/project/dj-database-url/) assisted with accessing the database.
+- [Psycopg2](https://pypi.org/project/psycopg2/) was the PostgreSQL database adapter for the Python programming language that was used in the project.